saminkhan1/pure-c-inference/README.md

 # Voxtral Realtime 4B Pure C Implementation

 This is a C implementation of the inference pipeline for the [Mistral AI's Voxtral Realtime 4B model](https://huggingface.co/mistralai/Voxtral-Mini-4B-Realtime-2602).
 It has zero external dependencies beyond the C standard library.
-The MPS inference is decently fast, while the BLAS acceleration is usable but slow (it continuously convert the bf16 weights to fp32).
+The MPS inference is fast on Apple Silicon, while the BLAS acceleration is usable but slower.

 Audio processing uses a chunked encoder with overlapping windows, bounding memory usage regardless of input length.
-Audio can also be piped from stdin (`--stdin`), or captured live from the microphone (`--from-mic`, macOS), making it easy to transcode and transcribe any format via ffmpeg.
+Audio can be piped from stdin (`--stdin`), captured live from the microphone (`--from-mic`, macOS), or used in dictation mode (`--dictate`) for system-wide voice input with auto-paste.
 A streaming C API (`vox_stream_t`) lets you feed audio incrementally and receive token strings as they become available.

-**More testing needed:** please note that this project was mostly tested against few samples, and likely requires some more work to be production quality.
-However the hard part, to understand the model inference and reproduce the inference pipeline, is here, so the rest likely can be done easily.
-Testing it against very long transcriptions, able to stress the KV cache circular buffer, will be a useful task.
+**Note:** This project was tested against a variety of samples.
+The KV cache circular buffer handles long audio.

 ![demo](samples/demo.gif)

-## Motivations (and some rant)

-**Thank you to Mistral** for releasing such a great model in an Open Weights fashion.
-However, the author of this project believes that limiting the inference to a partnership with vLLM, without providing a self-contained reference implementation in Python, limits the model's actual reach and the potential good effects it could have.
-For this reason, this project was created: it provides both a pure C inference engine and a simple, self-contained Python reference implementation (`python_simple_implementation.py`) that anyone can read and understand without digging through the vLLM codebase.

 ## Quick Start